This Grieving Family Wants The U.S. To Designate Mexican Cartels As Terrorists

 "I certainly understand the anger and outrage of families of victims, whether they be American or Mexican," said Roberta Jacobson, a former U.S. diplomat who served as U.S. ambassador to Mexico from 2016 to 2018.
 "But this is not an effective tool to go after this kind of crime."

 Jacobson said the Trump administration already has other tools to combat drug cartels, including money laundering charges.
-And she cautions that the terrorism designation is deeply unpopular in Mexico because there is a widespread belief that it would be used to pave the way for U.S. military intervention there, Jacobson says.
-And that could jeopardize the cooperation of the Mexican government in the fight against cartels.
+And she cautions that the terrorism designation is deeply unpopular in Mexico because there is a widespread belief that it would be used to pave the way for U.S. military intervention there.
+That could jeopardize the cooperation of the Mexican government in the fight against cartels.

-"Mexico will absolutely reject any kind of military action, and become a fierce opponent of what you're trying to do," she said, "instead of an ally."
+"Mexico will absolutely reject any kind of military action and become a fierce opponent of what you're trying to do instead of an ally," she said.

 The terrorism designation also could undermine the Trump administration's immigration policies by sparking a new wave of Mexican migrants seeking asylum protection in the U.S. — at a time when the Trump administration has been working to stop the flow of asylum-seekers crossing the southern border.